 Molly Murphy is the author of the Mighty League series.
-She is a singer/songwriter interested in the intimacies and connectivity of music, the art of story telling, and collaborative art making.
-She has released two albums as a million creatures, and writes, composes, and creates under that name.
-She performs music on the east coast, develops new multidisciplinary projects, and works for Advance NYC, a company that consults with cultural non-profits in New York..
+She is a singer and songwriter interested in the intimacies and connectivity of music, storytelling, and collaborative art making.
+She has released albums as a million creatures, and Maude Gun and writes, composes, and creates under both names.
+She performs music on the east coast, develops multidisciplinary projects, and works for Advance NYC, a company that consults with cultural non-profits in New York.

 P-Scott is our book app illustrator extraordinaire.
 We’re giving his Disney credits a shout out…The Lion King, Hercules, Tarzan, Mulan, Beauty and the Beast…yeah, he worked on all of them and more.
 We’re happy that The Mighty League stories are in his hands.

 FIND MORE PHILIP on IMDB

 Kim Johnson is all kinds of creative, too!
 She draws, illustrates, writes, sews, photographs, and designs cool fabrics and pillows.
 Her illustrations spark our imaginations and make us smile wide.
 Kim created our “Grady the Geekosaur” Geek Club Books and Mighty League logos, and the JMan and Mr. Redge characters.